-Subrecipients must conduct procurement utilizing documented local government procurement standards and procedures, or the federal procurement standards found in 2 C.F.R.
-Part 200, whichever is more strict.
-Procurement standards must also contain a written conflict of interest policy which reflect applicable federal, state, local, and tribal laws.
+Subrecipients must conduct procurement using documented local government procurement procedures, or the federal procurement standards found in 2 C.F.R.
+Part 200, whichever are more strict.
+Subrecipients must also have written conflict of interest policies governing the actions of its employees engaged in the selection, award and administration of contracts, including disciplinary actions for violations of such standards.